 Black Gap Wildlife Management Area Trail is a 1.7 mile moderately trafficked out and back trail located near Big Bend National Park, Texas that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Black Gap WMA is a 100,000 acre area operated by the Texas Parks & Wildlife.
 FM 2627 breaks off of US 385 and goes all the way down to a closed bridge on the Rio Grande River.
 La Linda, Mexico is visible from the end of the road.
 A mine operated there, and ore was trucked across that bridge in years past.
 Several parking areas are provided along FM 2627 a few miles from the Rio Grande which are nice for wildlife viewing late in the evening.
 The Stillwell Store and RV Park is about 4 miles east of US 385 and next to Black Gap WMA.